-3. Details of applicant (Complete if different to patients/clients/staff members details) Full Name Company (if Applicable) nship with individua have been requested al who's Address to which a reply should be sent Postcode : Tel: 4.
-Authorisation to rel making their own red ease to applicant (to be completed by the patients/clients/staff member if not quest) I (Print name) any personal data they may hold relating to me to the above applicant and to whom I authorise to act on behalf. • Signature of patient/client/staff member: Date: / /
+3. Details of applicant (Complete if different to patients/clients/staff members details) Full Nam ıe Compan y (if Applicable) ship with individual have been requested whose

-5. Deciaration I declare that information given by me is correct to the best of my knowledge and that I am for access to the health record(s) referred to above, under the terms of the Access to Hea (1990) / Data Protection Act.
-Please select one box below: ☐ I am the patient/client/staff member (data subject). ☐ I have been asked to act on behalf of the data subject and they have completed section above.
-4 -authorisation ☐ I am acting on behalf of the data subject who is unable to complete the authorisation (Covering letter with further details supplied). n section above ☐ I am the parent/guardian of a data subject under 16 years old who has completed the section above.
-(Please include proof such as birth certificate) ne authorisation ☐ I am the parent/guardian of a data subject under 16 years old who is unable to understand who has consented to my making the request on their behalf. the request and ☐ I have been appointed the Guardian for the patient/client, who is over age 16 under a Gua(attached). ardianship order ☐ I am the deceased patient/client's personal representative and attach confirmation of my a ppointment. ☐ I have a claim arising from the patient/client's death and wish to access information relev (Covering letter with further details to be supplied). ant to my claim Please Note: ■ If you are making an application on the behalf of somebody else we require ex vidence of your

-- If you are making an application on the behalf of somebody else we require evidence of your authority to do so i.e. personal authority, court order etc. - It may be necessary to provide evidence of identity (i.e. Driving Licence). - If there is any doubt about the applicant's identity or entitlement, information will not be released until further evidence is provided.
-You will be informed if this is the case. - Under the terms of the Data Protection Act, requests will be responded to within 21 days after receiving all necessary information and/or fee required to process the request. - For requests under the Access to Health Records Act 1990, requests will be responded to within 40 days where no entries have been made to the patient/client's record 40 days immediately preceding the date of this request, otherwise requests will be responded to within 21 days after receiving all necessary information and/or fee required to process the request. - Under the terms of Section 7 of the Data Protection Act, Information disclosed under a Subject Access Request may have information removed; this is to ensure that the confidentiality is maintained for third parties referred to who have not consented to their information being disclosed.

-Print Name Signed Date / / (Applicant) / /
+Authorisation to release to applicant (to be completed by the patients/clients/staff member if not making their own request) (Print name) hereby authorise The Garth Surgery to release any heresonal data they may hold relating to me to the above applicant and to whom I authorise to act on my behalf.
+Signature of patient/client/staff member : Date: / / delete as appropriate) Signature of patient/client/staff member : Date: / / delete as appropriate) 5.
+Declaration declare that information given by me is correct to the best of my knowledge and that I am entitled to apply or access to the health record(s) referred to above, under the terms of the Access to Health Records Act 1990) / Data Protection Act.
+Please select one box below: I am the patient/client/staff member (data subject). □ I have been asked to act on behalf of the data subject and they have completed section 4 -authorisation above. □ I am acting on behalf of the data subject who is unable to complete the authorisation section above (Covering letter with further details supplied). □ I am the parent/guardian of a data subject under 16 years old who has completed the authorisation section above.
+(Please include proof such as birth certificate) □ I am the parent/guardian of a data subject under 16 years old who is unable to understand the request and who has consented to my making the request on their behalf. □ I have been appointed the Guardian for the patient/client, who is over age 16 under a Guardianship order (attached). □ I am the deceased patient/client's personal representative and attach confirmation of my appointment. □ I have a claim arising from the patient/client's death and wish to access information relevant to my claim (Covering letter with further details to be supplied).
+Please Note: If you are making an application on the behalf of somebody else we require evidence of your authority to do so i.e. personal authority, court order etc. It may be necessary to provide evidence of identity (photo id preferred i.e. Passport or Driving Licence) If there is any doubt about the applicant's identity or entitlement, information will not be released until further evidence is provided.
+You will be informed if this is the case.
+Under the terms of Section 7 of the Data Protection Act, Information disclosed under a Subject Access Request may have information removed; this is to ensure that the confidentiality is maintained for third parties referred to who have not consented to their information being disclosed.
+Print Name Signed (Applicant) Date / / Please complete and return to: The Garth Surgery Rectory lane